 IMPORTANT INFORMATION BEFORE SCHEDULING YOUR APPOINTMENT:

-- You MUST BE age 18+ to be eligible for the MODERNA and/or JANSSEN vaccine. (our Health Dept does not have a supply of Pfizer vaccine at this time)
+- You MUST BE age 18 or older to be eligible for the MODERNA and/or JANSSEN (Johnson & Johnson) vaccine.

 COVID-19 Vaccine: Where and How to Access it

-We are preparing for homebound vaccinations.
-If you or someone you know is homebound, please call to put your name on the list.
+If you or someone you know is homebound, please call to put your name on the list for homebound vaccination.